A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances. Scaling allows for:

 Either way, these controls are available:

-Process count: Indicates the number of Worker Processes to spawn.
+- Process count: Indicates the number of Worker Processes to spawn.
 Positive numbers specify an absolute number of Workers.
-Negative numbers specify the number of Workers relative to the number of CPUs in the system. like this:
+Negative numbers specify a number of Workers relative to the number of CPUs in the system. like this:

 Memory (MB): Amount of memory available to each Worker Process, in MB.
 Defaults to